The AI Agent That Cleaned Up Our K8s Manifests and Crashed Production

 kubelet evicting pods aggressively

-First theory: a memory leak introduced in the same deploy.
-I pulled the application code diff — the code changes were minor, a two-line tweak to a database query timeout.
+First theory: a memory leak in the same deploy.
+I pulled the application code diff.
+Minor changes, a two-line tweak to a database query timeout.
 No new allocations.
-I ruled it out in 8 minutes.
+Ruled out in 8 minutes.

 Second theory: traffic spike.
-I checked the ingress metrics.
-Traffic at 2 AM was actually lower than average — about 60% of daytime volume.
+Ingress metrics showed traffic at 2 AM was actually lower than average, about 60% of daytime volume.
 Ruled out in 3 minutes.

 resources: